boo1ean/casual/locales.md

 Locale-specific provider will be extended from base provider and will have all its properties.

-Three is three things you can override or add:
+Three is three things you can override/add:

 - dictionaries (leave formats and algorithms, just change dictionaries)
 - formats (leave dictionaries and algorithms, just change formats)